 Planar Networks

-A circular planar graph is a planar (undirected) graph embedded in a disc, with vertices embedded in the boundary circle called boundary vertices, numbered 1,\dots,n in circular order.
+A circular planar graph is a planar (undirected) graph embedded in a disc, with vertices embedded in the boundary circle called boundary vertices, numbered $latex 1,\dots,n$ in circular order.
 A planar network is a circular planar graph with weighted edges; usually the weights are positive real numbers or formal indeterminates in a polynomial or power series ring.

 If we imagine each edge weight to be the resistance of an idealized resistor, and build the matrix of “effective resistances” between each pair of boundary vertices, then it is known which matrices arise in this way, and the matrix determines the edge weights iff the circular planar graph’s medial graph is lensless.